asiri-gayashan/shakir-leather/AR_SHAKIR/readme-first.txt

-This website in non responsive.
+This website is non responsive.
 Contact me for responsive source code.